aspose-total/Aspose.Total-Products/total/en/python-net/conversion/docx-to-tsv/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a DOCX to TSV conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+As a Python developer, you may be looking for a way to add a DOCX to TSV conversion feature to your application.
+Aspose.Total for Python via .NET API can help you automate the conversion process.
+This API is a full package of various APIs that can deal with different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOCX file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+The process of converting a DOCX file to TSV is done in two steps.
+Firstly, you need to use the Aspose.Words for Python via .NET API to convert the DOCX file to HTML.
+After that, you can use the Excel Python API, Aspose.Cells for Python via .NET, to save the created HTML into the desired Microsoft Excel format.
+The Aspose.Total for Python via .NET API is a comprehensive package that can help you with a variety of tasks.
+It can help you convert DOCX to HTML, as well as HTML to TSV.
+It also provides you with the ability to manipulate documents, spreadsheets, and presentations.
+Additionally, it can help you with tasks such as document comparison, document signing, and document conversion.
+The Aspose.Total for Python via .NET API is a great tool for Python developers who are looking to add a DOCX to TSV conversion feature to their applications.
+It is easy to use and provides a comprehensive package of APIs that can help you with a variety of tasks.
+With this API, you can easily convert DOCX to HTML and HTML to TSV, as well as manipulate documents, spreadsheets, and presentations.

 {{% /blocks/products/pf/feature-page-summary %}}